Samjean2020/programming-and-scripting-2020/README.md

                 outputs an approximation of its square root. squareroot.py

 1. Enter a positive floating-point number.
-2. Iteration under a while loop as per Newton Method.
+2. Iteration under a while loop as per Newton's Method.
 3. Display an approximation square root of the floating-point number.

 Source: Newton's method for square roots from stackoverflow.com at